TBD54566975/did-dht/spec/spec.md

 | ---------- | ---- | ---- | --------- |
 | _typ._did. | TXT  | 7200 | id=0,1,2  |

-Types can be found and registered in the [DID DHT Registry](registry/index.html#indexed-types).
+Types can be found and registered in the [indexed types registry](registry/index.html#indexed-types).

 ::: note
 Identifying entities through type-based indexing is a relatively unreliable practice.
 It serves